 That said, as a result of both the anonymous nature of the internet and the topics and issues that come up within feminist discourse and debate, comments are sometimes communicated on blogs in a way that is not necessarily respectful or productive.

-In an effort to protect my sanity, the sanity of my readers, create a space where productive discussion can happen, AND sleep and eat and walk my dog and sometimes do the dishes (HA!
-Not really), Feminist Current, like many other blogs, has a comment policy.
+In an effort to protect my sanity, the sanity of my readers, create a space where productive discussion can happen, Feminist Current, like many other sites, has a comment policy.

 The policy is not all that strict and is actually more just about providing a reference for you if, alas, your comment is deleted.